University Business Travel Insurance Procedure

 Due to high demand during travelling season, please send your request at least four working days before your application deadline.

-In the absence of FCO advice, you will not be covered if you cancel your trip.
-You should continue to monitor FCO advice and speak to Key Travel regarding your travel arrangements.
+In the absence of FCDO advice, you will not be covered if you cancel your trip.
+You should continue to monitor FCDO advice and speak to Key Travel regarding your travel arrangements.

 If you need to cancel a trip due to illness or injury, you will be covered as long as the illness or accident wasn’t from a pre-existing condition or due to reckless behaviour.